ScottLogic/practitioners-guides/_pages/retrospective-playbook.md

 2. "Walk the Board", starting with the **ANCHORS**, then moving to **TANGLES/TETHERS**, and finally onto **WIND**.
 Read each note, ensuring all team members understand them.
 Don't discuss the notes in detail yet, and group any related tickets within each category to identify common themes.
 3. Allocate a number of votes (typically 3-5) to each team member, and encourage them to vote for notes that they find most important.
 Let your team members know that they can vote for their own tickets, vote for the same ticket multiple times, and see how others are voting.
 4. Start a discussion on the note(s) with the most votes.
 This is a good opportunity for the author of that note to elaborate, but make sure all team members are given the chance to contribute.
 Attempt to gauge the sentiment of the discussion, and guide the discussion towards potential actions/goals related to this note.
-5. Continue with the next most-voted notes until either your time runs out
+5. Continue with the next most-voted notes until either your time runs out, or you have a good number of actions to work on (typically 3-5).

 ### What should I get out of it?
 The team should have awareness of the potential obstacles and opportunities within the project, as well as some potential limitations.
 The actions discussed with each note will give an idea of how to take mitigate or take advantage of these, respectively.
 The limitations discussed will provide greater context for goal setting.

-*Focus Retros*
+# Focus Retrospectives

 ## Circles and Soup Retrospective
 This retrospective helps teams to identify challenges stemming from factors within or outside their control.
 This can help team members feel empowered to tackle the causes they can directly control or influence, while also acknowledging that some challenges are simply dropped upon them.